TURKS AND CAICOS ISLANDS

 with respect for the inherent dignity of the human person.

-(2) Save where the interests of defence, public safety, public order, public morality, public health or the administration of justice
+(2) Save where the interests of defence, public safety, public order, public morality or the administration of justice otherwise require,

 (3) Juvenile prisoners shall be segregated from adult prisoners and every juvenile prisoner shall be treated in a manner appropriate to

-his or her age and legal status and, if he or she is an unconvicted prisoner and unless he or she is earlier released, to have any criminal
+his or her age and legal status and, if he or she is an unconvicted prisoner and unless he or she is earlier released, shall have any

 Protection for private and family life and for privacy of home and other property

-8. —(1) Every person has the right to respect for his or her private and family life, his or her home and his or her correspondence,
+9.—(1) Every person has the right to respect for his or her private and family life, his or her home and his or her correspondence, and

-and except with his or her own consent, no person shall be subjected to the search of his or her person or his or her property or the
+except with his or her own consent, no person shall be subjected to the search of his or her person or his or her property or the entry

 of mineral resources, or the development or utilisation of any other property in such a manner as to promote the public benefit;

-(ii) for the purpose of protecting the rights and freedoms of other persons; or
+(b)for the purpose of protecting the rights and freedoms of other persons;

 purpose to enter on the premises of any person in order to inspect those premises or anything on them for the purpose of any tax, rate